Criteria for ion acceleration in laboratory magnetized quasi-perpendicular collisionless shocks: when are 2D simulations enough?: Discussion

 It is important to quantify the change of the threshold Alfv\'enic locus when different shock speeds are considered.
 Two calculations for $v_{sh} = 500$ km/s and $v_{sh} = 2000$ km/s are presented in dotted and dash lines, respectively.
 Reducing the shock velocity to $v_{sh} = 500$ km/s significantly limits the $(B_0,n_e)$-space where acceleration can occur.
 Conversely, increasing the velocity to $v_{sh} = 2000$ km/s expands the viable parameter range, making it easier to sustain a high-$M_A$ shock for an extended duration, which is beneficial for efficient particle acceleration.
 We provide scaling considerations for the shock velocity below.

 In the right panel of Fig. \ref{fig:parameters_space}, we show the phase diagram for $M_s$ as a function of upstream temperature $T$ and $v_{sh}$.
-The different black lines correspond to the \emph{sonic loci} covered by our simulations discussed in the previous section.
+The dotted black line correspond to the \emph{sonic locus} covered by our simulations discussed in the previous section, above which we can have large ion acceleration.
 When the upstream material is initially cold ($T\approx 10$ eV), the shock velocity required to accelerate ions is greatly relaxed in the $\beta=2$ case, compared to systems at higher plasma-$\beta$.

 We now introduce scaling conditions that constrain the emergence of efficient ion acceleration in three dimensions.
-From these conditions we can identify experimental configurations in which plasma material (characterized by atomic weight $A$ and charge state $Z$), the upstream magnetic field $B_0$, density $n_e$, and the upstream temperature $T$ can be selected to enable (or suppress) 3D ion acceleration.
+From these conditions we can identify experimental configurations in which the upstream plasma material (characterized by atomic weight $A$ and charge state $Z$), the upstream magnetic field $B_0$, density $n_e$, and the upstream temperature $T$ can be selected to enable (or suppress) 3D ion acceleration.
 Based on our numerical simulations, the following criteria must be met:

 \begin{itemize} \item[1.]
 The shock must be highly super-Alfvénic, with $M_A \gtrsim M_{A,\text{crit}} = 25$. \item[2.]
 The shock must have a low to moderate plasma-$\beta \lesssim 5$.
 Given that the shock is already highly super-Alfvénic, this condition translates to a sonic Mach number of approximately the same order as $M_A$, specifically $M_s \gtrsim M_{s,\text{crit}} = 13$. \item[3.]
 Ions must be accelerated to energies exceeding $10 E_{sh}$ after the shock has been driven for at least $N \gtrsim t/\omega_c^{-1} \gtrsim 5$.
 However, to ensure a significant number of accelerated particles, it is preferable to sustain the shock for at least $N \gtrsim N_{\text{crit}} = 10$. \end{itemize}